 Initially, there are two TOR variants being offered.
 The first is a stripped lower.
 This will ship as the serialized lower with the trigger assembly, grip and safety set only.
 It has a suggested retail price of $249.99.

-The complete lower will ship with a buffer set, buttstock set, magazine release and all of the typical springs and pins.
-This option has a MSRP of $349.99.
+The complete lower will ship with a buffer set, buttstock set, magazine release, and all of the typical springs and pins.
+This option has an MSRP of $349.99.

 At the time of this writing – January 2019 – the company is accepting pre-orders on the new receivers with an anticipated shipping date of April 2019.
 While I am always cautious about ordering a gun before it is released, the deposit is only $50.
 So, the investment isn’t a bank breaker.

 I like innovation, and Iron Horse Firearms has a product that may improve the AR market.
 At the very least, I can see this product being a game-changer for shooters who have lost some finger use.
 Depending on how well it lives up to its claims of improving accuracy and the shooting experience, it could even reach a wider market adoption.